-Adelayde Exploration Inc.: Adelayde Exploration Commences Work Program on The George Lake South Antimony Tungsten Project in New Brunswick
+Adelayde Exploration Inc.: Adelayde Exploration Commences Work Program on the George Lake South Antimony Tungsten Project in New Brunswick

-Vancouver, British Columbia--(Newsfile Corp. - May 1, 2026) - Adelayde Exploration Inc. (CSE: ADDY) (OTCID: SPMTF) (WKN: A41AGV) (the "Company" or "Adelayde") is pleased to announce that the work program encompassing a helicopter aeromagnetic/radiometric/VLF survey on the Company's George Lake South Antimony Tungsten Project in New Brunswick is now underway.
+Vancouver, British Columbia--(Newsfile Corp. - May 4, 2026) - Adelayde Exploration Inc. (CSE: ADDY) (OTCID: SPMTF) (WKN: A41AGV) (the "Company" or "Adelayde") is pleased to announce that the work program encompassing a helicopter aeromagnetic/radiometric/VLF survey on the Company's George Lake South Antimomy Tungsten Project in New Brunswick is now underway.

-The George Lake South Antimony Tungsten Project is located in the direct vicinity of the Lake George Antimony Mine in New Brunswick which was operated intermittently from 1876 to 1996.
-The Lake George Antimony Mine was once North America's largest primary antimony mine and contains an estimated 800,000 tonnes of antimony-bearing ore, based on a historical technical report.
-At current prices of $22 per pound, this represents an estimated value between $933 million and $1.05 billion.1 Management cautions that past results or discoveries on properties in proximity to Adelayde may not necessarily be indicative of the presence of mineralization on the Company's properties.

 To view an enhanced version of this graphic, please visit: